mariacara/lab-03-terraform-assignment/README.md

 ## Part 1

 In this task, a terraform script was created in order to deploy a basic EC2 instance.
 This script launched one EC2 instance using the latest AMI image, in the availability zone us-east-1a.
 A public IP address is assigned, and the vm tag "vm1" is added.
-Below displays the EC2 nstance created.
+Below displays the EC2 instance created.

 ![alt text](Images/part1-ec2.PNG)